When was the last time every client revision reached the editor without something getting lost?

 - Reference material, if available

 When an editor gets a structured list instead of "check what the client wrote in the chat," they spend time working, not decoding.
-In our experience, structured handoffs reduce iteration time by 30–40%.
+The next revision round goes faster too, because nothing was missed and the editor doesn't have to reconstruct context from scratch.

 5. Final Approval